-- Must be neat, clean, and of a natural color (hair dyed pink, blue, green, or other non-natural hues is not permitted). - Hair should be off the collar or pulled back so that it does not interfere with patient/client care. - Any accessories needed to secure hair must be consistent with the UCA color scheme (white, gray, black, or purple). - Men clean shaven; mustaches and beards are permissible if kept neatly trimmed.
+- Must be neat, clean, and of a natural color (hair dyed pink, blue, green, or other non-natural hues is not permitted). - Hair should be off the collar or pulled back so that it does not interfere with patient/client care - Any accessories needed to secure hair or head coverings that are consistent with the student's cultural norms are acceptable.
+Hair accessories or head coverings and must be consistent with the UCA color scheme (white, gray, black, or purple). - Men clean shaven; mustaches and beards are permissible if kept neatly trimmed.